SolaceLabs/solace-tryme-cli/EXAMPLES.md

 stm receive --queue my-queue --create-if-missing --topic "solace/>"

-// execute a specific receive command from the named configuration

-stm receive --config cloud-broker --name receive

 // execute the default receive command with settings defined on the default
 // configuration 'stm-cli-config.json', but receive on topic specified in the
 // command-line (overriding the command settings)